Iamjuhwan/Spam-Ham-Email-SMS-detection-Model-/README.md

 │   └── stacking_class.pkl       # Trained model
 │
 ├── notebooks/

 │   └── Spam Detection.ipynb     # Jupyter notebook for model training
 │
 ├── requirements.txt             # Dependencies

+## Model Details
+The model is built using the following steps:

+Data Preprocessing: Text cleaning, tokenization, and vectorization.
+Model Training: Training using a stacking classifier combining multiple algorithms.
+Evaluation: Assessing the model's performance using accuracy, precision, recall, and F1-score metrics.

+## Results
+The model achieves an amazing accuracy.
+Detailed results and evaluation metrics are in the Spam Detection.ipynb notebook.
 └── README.md                    # This file